igrishaev/assignements/3.parser/README.md

-A simple ASN.1 parser without any third party dependencies.
-Requires Java 8 since due to `java.util.Base64` usage.
+A simple ASN.1 parser without any third-party dependencies.
+Requires Java 8 or above due to `java.util.Base64` usage.

 Every tag has its own multimethod implementation so the parser might be extended with ease.

-The Clojure structures follow the XML-friendly formation to make it easier to dump the content into an XML file.
+The tags which are not implemented (e.g. `Object`) just show their content as is.

+The parser takes a base64-encoded content from a file and turns it into a lazy sequence of 0..255 integers.
+Every parsing operation takes a chunk of it reducing the rest part.
+It continues until the rest part becomes empty.

+The result is a Clojure XML-like structure with each node consists from `:tag`, `:attr` and `:content` keys.
+This is helpful when dumping the result into XML or traversing it with zippers.

 ## Parsing an RSA key